Thinhvip9999/Inference-system/README.md

+# Inference-system

 An inference system is a framework for deriving logical conclusions from a set of premises or facts.
-In computer science, especially in artificial intelligence, inference systems are used to implement reasoning processes.
-They are used in various applications like expert systems, natural language processing, and automated theorem proving.
+In computer science, especially in artificial intelligence, inference systems are used to implement various reasoning processes.

-Here's a more detailed explanation of each key component and file in this repository:

-### Files Overview
+## Files Overview

 - **backwardChaining.py**:
   - Implements the Backward Chaining algorithm for inference.